Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Related work

-Selective attention in computer vision can also be approximated by representing the majority of a scene at a low resolution while maintaining high detail in specific key regions, ROIs.
-This approach selectively discards less relevant information, preserving essential details to enhance task-specific performance without implementing any log-polar mapping.
+Selective attention in computer vision can be approximated by representing the majority of a scene at low resolution while preserving high detail in key regions of interest (ROIs), without implementing any log-polar mapping.
 To that end, a common approach involves using pairs of sensors to emulate the effects of convergence and disparity estimation~\cite{ChessaMurgiaNardelliEtAl_2014_BioinspiredActiveVision}.
 For instance, a foveated stereo-matching algorithm~\cite{xu2016evaluation} can significantly improve the efficiency of robotic cloth manipulation tasks, such as grasping and flattening, by achieving comparable accuracy at two to three times the speed of traditional methods.
 In~\cite{Scassellati_1999_BinocularFoveatedActive}, a binocular foveated system is implemented on a robotic head that can simulate saccadic motion and smooth pursuit, albeit with a significant cumulative pixel error.
 Additionally, Medeiros \emph{et al.}~\cite{medeiros2020dynamic} introduced a dynamic multifoveated structure that allows robots to track and focus attention on multiple objects simultaneously without redundancy in processing, thereby optimizing real-time image analysis.
 This technique enhances visual attention capabilities in robotic systems by enabling rapid focus shifts across different regions of interest.
 Nevertheless, despite the advantages of visual processing with coupled sensors, such as superior object segmentation, considerable effort has been invested in achieving similar results with a single sensor due to the additional complexity necessary for synchronisation and parallel processing when using multiple sensors.